 - Healthfinder.gov -- healthfinder.gov.
 General health information.
 Produced by the US Department of Health and Human Services.

 - HealthyChildren.org -- www.healthychildren.org/English/Pages/default.aspx.
 From the American Academy of Pediatrics.

 - CDC -- www.cdc.gov.
 Health information for all ages.
 From the Centers for Disease Control and Prevention.

 - NIHSeniorHealth.gov -- www.nia.nih.gov/health.
 Health information for older adults.
 From the National Institutes of Health.

 It is great that you are seeking information to help you manage your health.
 But keep in mind that online health information can never replace a talk with your provider.
 Talk to your provider if you have questions about your health, your treatment, or anything you read online.
 It can be helpful to print out the articles you have read and bring them with you to your appointment.

 American Academy of Family Physicians website.
-Health information on the Web: finding reliable information. familydoctor.org/health-information-on-the-web-finding-reliable-information.
-Updated January 2018.
-Accessed March 8, 2018.
+Health information on the web: finding reliable information. familydoctor.org/health-information-on-the-web-finding-reliable-information.
+Updated January 4, 2018.
+Accessed August 13, 2018.

 National Cancer Institute website.
 Using trusted resources. www.cancer.gov/about-cancer/managing-care/using-trusted-resources.
 Updated June 15, 2018.
 Accessed August 2, 2018.